 Victoria has three codes of conduct.
 Each describes behaviours that exemplify the public sector values.

-The VSPC monitors the application of the values and employment principles through its annual People Matter Survey.
-It reports back to organisations about their progress and performance.
+The VPSC monitors the application of the values and employment principles.
+One way it does this is through its annual People Matter Survey.
+It reports back to the organisations about their progress and performance.
 It also reports on the codes and standards in the State of the Public Sector in Victoria report each year.